 The Secret To Raising Creative Kids Is Easier Than You Think – This is a great article on “raising creative kids” and “boredom.”
 While it speaks to parents at home, we wonder about the implications for educators in the classroom.
 The article really aligns with the large blocks of free exploration time and the use of loose parts, which are both emphasized in the finalized Kindergarten Program Document.

-10 Sandwich-Free Lunch Ideas For Kids And Growups Alike – A recent read aloud has our children talking a lot about healthy and unhealthy foods.
-Many children bring really healthy lunches, and they’re beginning to notice and comment on the impact that these foods can have on their brains and bodies.
-Some parents have mentioned that their children don’t like sandwiches for lunch, so when we came across this article, we thought that we’d share it.
+10 Sandwich-Free Lunch Ideas For Kids And Growups Alike – In the past, some parents have mentioned that their children don’t like sandwiches for lunch, so when we came across this article, we thought that we’d share it.
 It includes some healthy alternatives to sandwiches.

 Voices of Self-Reg – VoicEd Radio hosts a Self-Reg podcast every week.
 You can listen to previous episodes here.
 There are even ones around parenting and self-regulation that people might find interesting.
 Self-Reg continues to be a topic of interest for us.